JoelHKV/JoelBike/README.md

 - The trip must last at least 10 seconds
 - The station ID must be a positive integer
 - The return time must be later than the departure time
+- The trip is not already included (multiple items deleted)

 The data is split into three different categories for ease of use:
 - Per day (92 files)